lucilegabriellefievetlacombe-afk/backstagebase/README.md

-# Learn Platform Engineering, Backstage, Kubernetes, ArgoCD, Docker, GitOps, Helm, GitHub Actions & CI/CD to build IDPs
+# Learn Kubernetes, ArgoCD, Docker, GitOps, Helm, GitHub Actions & CI/CD prerequisites to build IDPs Platform Engineering, Backstage

 *To get a personalized course, create or/and get your ids of dockerhub and github; create a branch with my_course__%YourDockerHubLogin%__%your_login_in_github%.
 Replace your-own-github-account with your account name on github.